Minor's Counsel FAQ: Explain, is minor's counsel necessary in a custody case in Orange County California?

 In California, the law allows the judge to consider a child’s opinion in any child custody case, especially those that include a child who is at least 14 years old.
 Usually, the child is allowed to speak directly to the judge, so it is often a good idea for the minor to speak with an attorney before appearing in trial.

-A lawyer who is appointed for a child is called minor’s counsel, and his or her job is to act as a neutral voice for the child that understands and protects the child’s rights, wellbeing, and best interests.
-Minor’s counsel is often able to remain neutral better than the child’s parents because the lawyer is not emotionally involved in the legal case.
+A family law lawyer who is appointed for a child is called minor’s counsel, and his or her job is to act as a neutral voice for the child that understands and protects the child’s rights, wellbeing, and best interests.
+Minor’s counsel is often able to remain neutral better than the child’s parents because the family lawyer is not emotionally involved in the legal case.

 When a minor receives counsel, that person is only intended to represent the child.
 Sometimes, when more than one child is involved in a custody case, more than one minor’s counsel will be appointed because each child has unique needs.
 However, minor’s counsel is not necessary in every child custody case.